praeducer/HTML-tag-scorcher/README.md

 ####/src

-where you should put you should commit your class.
+* Your code goes in here.

 ####/schema

+* Your create table statements for MySQL.
-your create table(s) statements that would setup your mysql tables. your query to find the average score across each key
+* Your query to find the average score across each key. (see data example below)

 ie: